 - In the Select type of trusted entity section, click the Another AWS account option.

 - In the Account ID field, paste the Account ID from Stitch.
-Note: This isn’t your AWS account ID from Step 1 - this is the Account ID that displays in Stitch on the Grant Access to Your Bucket page.
+Note: This isn’t your AWS account ID from Step 1 - this is the Account ID that displays in Stitch on the Configure Your Intacct Integration page.

 - In the Options section, check the Require external ID box.

-- In the External ID field that displays, paste the External ID from the Stitch Grant Access to Your Bucket page:
+- In the External ID field that displays, paste the External ID from the Stitch Configure Your Intacct Integration page:

 - Click Next: Permissions.